-ENGL 125, ENGL 126, ENGL 129, and ENGL 130 form yearlong sequences, although each term may also be taken independently.
 Students who have taken ENGL 120 in the fall may continue with ENGL 121 or with any English literature course numbered 125–130 in the spring.
-Students who have taken ENGL 127 in the fall may continue literary study with ENGL 125–ENGL 130 in the spring.
 Students who complete ENGL 114 or ENGL 115 in the fall term with a grade of A or A– should consider moving into ENGL 120–ENGL 130 in the spring term.

 Placement in Introductory Courses

-You should also consider the kinds of reading and writing that are done across the range of introductory courses.
-In particular, it is useful to distinguish between courses that are literature courses (115, 125, 126, 127, 129, 130) and those with a non-literary focus (114, 121) or a creative writing approach (120, 123).
+Also important is consideration of the kinds of reading and writing that are done across the range of introductory courses.
+In particular, it is useful to distinguish between courses that are literature courses (115, 125, 126, 127, 129, 130) and those with a focus on non-literary materials (114, 121) or creative writing (120, 123).
 While all of the introductory courses offer significant instruction and practice in writing, the literature offerings spend substantial class time analyzing a diverse set of great works of literature.
 As stated above, students considering the English major, or any major in the humanities, might find these courses especially helpful as points of departure.

-Students are invited to consult with the director of undergraduate studies (DUS) or with a departmental officer at English Department Placement during Freshman Orientation.
+Students are invited to consult with the director of undergraduate studies (DUS) or with a departmental officer at English Department Placement during First-Year Orientation.

 Registering for Courses

-If you wish to take a fall-term English course, you must register for a specific section of that course.
-Details about the registration process will be available in the Calendar for the Opening Days and on the departmental Web site.
+Registration for many fall-term English courses is for a specific section of that course.
+Details about the registration process will be available in the Calendar for the Opening Days and on the departmental website.
 Syllabi indicating the different topics to be covered in sections of ENGL 114, ENGL 115, and ENGL 121 will be posted on the departmental site approximately two weeks before the beginning of classes.
 Students uncertain about which course to take should attend English Department Placement during Freshman Orientation.